KhartesViewer/khartes/README.md

 you can delete the node by pressing either of these two keys.
 As mentioned above, khartes does not have an "undo" function, so think carefully before doing this.

+* **left/right brace/bracket** These keys bring khartes' new auto-segmentation
+capability into play.
+See the section above on "Auto-segmentation" for details.

 * **v**: This hot key controls the visibility of the mesh that is overlaid on the data in the Fragment View.
 More precisely, it toggles the "visibility" setting of the current fragment; the distinction between a fragment being "active" and "visible"